ThatXliner/blog/src/content/blog/for-the-8th-graders.md

 ## What classes should I take?

 In your freshman year, you have the time and you have the resources to be able to try everything, to try every potential aspiration that you would have.
 For example, if you have the slightest interest or curiosity in business (as I did) and don't know if you want to pursue it as a career, take Business Fundamentals.
 Business Fundamentals is a prerequisite to many other classes (such as Entrepreneurship Honors) or programs (like DECA), so taking it freshmen year can leave your options open in case you ever suddenly want to switch.
-In short, try to **keep your options open** (so you won't potentially regret it later on)
+In short, try to **keep your options open** (so you won't potentially regret it later on).

 I did 8 classes in my freshman year.
 Do I regret it?
 Not really, although **I did envy** when other people were able to sleep in using their open period.
 They can just wake up at 8am and come to school at 9 o'clock, while I had to wake up at 6 o'clock every single day.
 But I would recommend you try taking 7 classes for all 4 years if you can, because of my [philosophy](#my-personal-philosophy-for-high-school-in-general)